energinet-open-incubator/innersource-collaboration/docs/guidelines/contribution_guidelines.md

   iv.
 Left-click in the new file and choose "paste" in the drop-down menu, or press ctrl+V to paste the template.
   v.
 Fill in the template with your content

-3. Navigate to the location of the file you want to modify, click on the file, and then click on the "✏️" in the upper right corner of the file.
+3. Navigating to the location of the file you want to modify, click on the file, and then click on the "✏️" in the upper right corner of the file.

 **TODO: Add image**

-### Guidelines

 #### Commit Message
 The commit message must be filled with the following information: